Cranberry Walnut Vegan ‘Chicken’ Salad

 - Mashed Chickpea & Avocado Sandwich

-The chickpea strikes again making for another great sandwich filler that will knock your socks off!
-If staying away from bread, serve this on a bed of leafy greens or eat as it right from the bowl.
-Any way you serve this salad is delicious!
+The chickpea strikes again, making for another great salad that will knock your socks off!
+This vegan ‘chicken’ salad is delicious as a sandwich filler, topped on a bed of leafy greens or make into lettuce wraps.
+Any way you serve this healthy salad is delicious!